 The 1983-1993 BTR (Group B Turbo Ruf) had been the first Ruf model released under their status as manufacturer.
 In contrast to the later more powerful CTR, the BTR featured a single turbocharger.
 But like the CTR, it was based on the lighter-weight Carrera.
 The 1993-onwards BTR-2 was Ruf’s single turbo model dressed in a 993 suit.

 You’re looking at a 1995 Ruf VIN BTR-2.
-One of 18 made worldwide, one of only 5 RHD and first delivered to Malaysia in its distinctive Riviera Blue.
+One of 18 made worldwide, one of only 5 RHD and first delivered to Singapore in its distinctive Riviera Blue.
 It found its way into the current owner’s hands under bittersweet circumstances, but he has thoroughly appreciated the opportunity.
 His previous car was an R35 GTR which he loved, but he is in thrall with the untamed RWD turbolag characteristics of this car.
 And it is totally docile in traffic.

 By 1995 you could get a Porsche 993 Turbo, but it was AWD.
 And for some people, controlling the tail is all the fun with a 911.